jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2024-12-12-my-2024-year-in-review/index.md

 - dates; anette
 - anya in the plane
 - new people in our gym and pizza, sauna

+- people it's so easy to talk to and click instantly with (Emilia at work, )

 #### <span id="???" class="offset-top-nav">Looking for "My People"</span>